possibilities/m2v/README.md

 * Code blocks are rendered as Highlightr gadgets

+* Internal anchor links will be rewritten to point to the appropriate lesson or section [TODO]

 ## Example

 A simple course in markdown format might look like this